-Unfortunately, the chocobo isn’t interested in Yu’s choco-late, but when Ai arrives he does takes an interest in her pony tail, which vaguely resembles a Gysahl Green.
+Unfortunately, the chocobo isn’t interested in Yu’s choco-late, but when Ai arrives he does takes an interest in her pony tail, which vaguely resembles a Gysahl Green, and bites it.
 It will do this in nearly every episode, sometimes multiple times, and I suppose it’s the sort of thing the kid audience might find funny, though it doesn’t do much for me.
 Chasing after the chocobo as it drags his sister in all directions, Yu trips over something.
 When he looks up, he discovers a man: unconscious and trapped in an overgrown plant wall.
 The man is dressed in a black cape, wears a pair of broken shades (which accidentally make it look like he’s wearing an eyepatch), and has scar across his face.
 In the Final Fantasy world, this gettup is no less common or threatening than whatever the fuck Lisa’s supposed to be wearing, so the trio wake him and strike up a friendly conversation.

 This is Kaze, who never strictly introduces himself, but bear with me.
 Kaze is voiced by James Brownlee, his first role, though he would go on perform in live action, including one of the leads in a comedy short called Rich Man, Poor Man.
 He also has a bit part in Machete, and while I haven’t yet gone to the effort of figuring out which “Gangster” he played, I’m thinking that there’s a good chance that if you want to see the voice of Kaze from FFU be brutally murdered by Danny Trejo, the option may be out there.
 Kaze wakes, and doesn’t seem to know where he is any more than our main trio, and claims not to remember anything – only that he is looking for some “scoundrel.”